ardhimanshu/CoastalResilience_SemanticModelling/README.md

-# CoastalResilience_SemanticModelling
+# Coastal Resilience Semantic Knowledge Graph modelling

-Work on semantic knowledge graph for coastal resilence
+Work on semantic knowledge graph for coastal resilence.
-# Coastal Resilience Knowledge Graph

 This project is a first step at modelling coastal resilience across Pacific Island countries, using the example text on Fiji, Tonga, Vanuatu, Nature-based Solutions, SPC-led capacity building, community engagement, monitoring, and restoration practice.

 ## Files